chpc-tech-eval/scc/tutorial2/README.md

 ### Understanding `~/.ssh/authorized_keys`

 How this works is that you copy the public key to the computer that you want to connect to without a password `authorized_keys` file.
-When you SSH to the machine that you copied your public key to, the `ssh` tool will send a challenge that can only be decrypted if the target machine has the public key and the local machine has the private key.
+When you ssh to the machine that you copied your public key to, the `ssh` tool will send a challenge that can only be decrypted if the target machine has the public key and the local machine has the private key.
 If this succeeds, then you are who you say you are to the target computer and you do not require a password.
 [Please read this for more detailed information](https://www.ssh.com/academy/ssh/public-key-authentication).

 ### User Permissions and Ownership
 > **! >>> `chmod` and `chown` are Linux permission and ownership modification commands.
 To learn more about these commands and how they work, please go to the following link: [https://www.unixtutorial.org/difference-between-chmod-and-chown/](https://www.unixtutorial.org/difference-between-chmod-and-chown/).**